raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 sudo poweroff
 ```

-Disconnect the power supply from the Pi, remove the SD card, and reconnect the power supply.
-If all has gone well, the Pi should begin to boot after a few seconds.
+Disconnect the power supply from the Raspberry Pi, remove the SD card, and reconnect the power supply.
+If all has gone well, the Raspberry Pi should begin to boot after a few seconds.